Learnsignal

 Covariance Matrix

 In multivariate stats the covariance matrix generalizes covariance to multiple dimensions.
 For a dataset with p variables the covariance matrix is a p×p symmetric matrix where the element at the ith row and jth column is the covariance between the ith and jth variables.
+For complex datasets involving multiple variables, using an online matrix computation calculator can streamline covariance matrix calculations.

 The covariance matrix is used in: